 Still, some individual-denoting pronouns could in principle be null, and thus it is not always easy to ascertain that, say, the pronoun in (4)a is individual-denoting: it could in principle be location-denoting ('there'), with a null subject pronoun referring to the relevant individual.
-But this problem does not arise with the examples in (5), from Schlenker 2013a (see the original for the full paradigm, from which (1) was also extracted).4
+But this problem a.
+Plain verb 'help', Locative Shift

-(5) Locative Shift with the plain form vs. agreeing for of HELP
+(5) Locative Shift with the plain form vs. agreeing form of HELP